-Extended Learnin g Program to support d to re-learn key skills and orative Academic ■Planning □Implementing □Complete The district established a project team led by the district's Director of Media, Text & Digital Learning (Connie Kolosey, Ed.D.) to create an online learner profile for students to review their data and resources available to growth in their reading and math skills.
+Extended Learnii students who nee n online, Open Accessing Program to support ed to re-learn key skills and storative Academic m - RAPP). ■ Planning □ Implementing □ Complete The district established a project team led by the district's Director of Media, Text & Digital Learning (Connie Kolosey, Ed.D.) to create an online learner profile for students to review their data and resources available to growth in their reading and math skills.
 As part of its implementation plan, the district uploaded data for all students in the district to this new, web-based system that is under development.
 The district has hired a new trainer / developer to work with schools in rolling out the new site and will be hiring a programmer to manage the site.
-The online resource is expected to be ready for pilot use in January of 2018. black students pa opportunities, suc Technology, Engli rticipating in enrichment h as STEM (Science, neering, and Mathematics) emic competitions, arts □Planning ■Implementing □Complete The district has increased its number of enrichment program offerings.
+The online resource is expected to be ready for pilot use in January of 2018. black students pa opportunities, sur Technology, Eng monitor the number of articipating in enrichment ch as STEM (Science, ineering, and Mathematics) demic competitions, arts I clubs. □Planning ■ Implementing □Complete The district has increased its number of enrichment program offerings.
 A coordinator of STEM programs was hired to grow and track enrollments specific to that program.
 STEM program enrollment of black students: Elem Schools: 409 students; Middle Schools: 778 students.
 The district will partner with the community to ensure that the students who are most in need are attending these programs.
-The district will develop improved systems for tracking attendance and student progress in these after school and summer programs. enrollments provid focused time durin de additional, strategically- ng and after school to interventions and flexible □Planning ■Implementing □Complete The district identified 18 high minority schools, where the black student population was greater than 40% of the student body.
+The district will develop improved systems for tracking attendance and student progress in these after school and summer programs. enrollments prov focused time dur schools with high minority ide additional, strategicallying and after school to c interventions and flexible very. □Planning ■Implementing □Complete The district identified 18 high minority schools, where the black student population was greater than 40% of the student body.
 The district significantly increased funding to 14 of these schools to provide additional instructional time.
-The district will continue to monitor these schools to determine if additional time is impacting student growth. among black stud that are provided families to monitor usage ents of digital resources beyond the school day, opes, Think Through Math, □Planning ■Implementing □Complete The district purchased a single sign-on product called Clever to better track how much time each student spends on a computer The district will create new reports and engage families to monitor usage at home.
+The district will continue to monitor these schools to determine if additional time is impacting student growth. among black stud that are provided families to monitor usage dents of digital resources beyond the school day, copes, Think Through Math, □Planning ■Implementing □Complete The district purchased a single sign-on product called Clever to better track how much time each student spends on a computer The district will create new reports and engage families to monitor usage at home.